danielcorin/blog/content/posts/2023/using-marvin-for-structured-data-extraction.md

 ```

 The code is clean and the result is good quality.
-The abstraction allows me to avoid dealing with code that calls the language model almost entirely.
+The abstraction allows me to almost entirely avoid dealing with code that calls the language model.
 I get to think in data structures and code and the language model's response is woven into the software using the primitives I define.
-The response isn't exactly how I want it though.
+However, the response isn't exactly how I want it.
 I don't like that additional suffixes are being included in some of the `unit`.
 For example, `"unit": "cup unsalted"`.
 The following modification to the `Ingredient` class helps improve this